nitin42/terminal-in-react/README.md

 * Prettifying the console output
 * and much more (or suggest me something)

-For new updates and progress, Follow me on Twitter [@NTulswani](https://twitter.com/NTulswani).
+Follow me on Twitter [@NTulswani](https://twitter.com/NTulswani) for new updates and progress 😄

 ## API